-eMentors is an email mentoring program that offers Minnesota high school students the opportunity to develop a relationship with a mentor in a professional field.
-BestPrep connects companies with classrooms to form an eMentors partnership with employees corresponding with students through a weekly email exchange.
+Labeled as MENTOR Minnesota‘s “Dedicated Partner,” eMentors is one of the most established student mentoring programs in the country. eMentors is an online mentoring program that offers Minnesota high school students the opportunity to develop a relationship with a mentor in a professional field.
+BestPrep connects companies with classrooms to form an eMentors partnership with employees corresponding with students through a weekly message exchange.
 Over the course of eight weeks, students and mentors discuss topics including college and career experience, interviewing skills, workplace etiquette, having a positive attitude, and more.
-Students and mentors meet in-person at the mentor’s workplace for a Meet and Greet event halfway through the program.
+Students and mentors also participate in two virtual activities focused on building the mentor-student relationship and learning more about career opportunities.

 Volunteering with eMentors is a great way to make an impact in your local community and share your story with students who are preparing for the future.
-Since this program is primarily over email, mentors can volunteer directly from their desks at work or at home, making it an easy volunteer time commitment.
+Since this program is fully virtual, mentors can volunteer directly from their desks at work or at home, making it an easy volunteer time commitment.

 “eMentors gives adults a sneak peek into the world of today's youth; their struggles, hopes, dreams, fears, thoughts, and goals.
 When you are able to step back from the hustle and bustle of the business world and look through student’s eyes, you appreciate what you had in your youth and gives you a different perspective on the world.”

 ~ Farah Khan, Thrivent Financial Volunteer